 The site is Block 9, Section 132 Casey, a block with an area of 5,478m2.

-Minor works are also proposed on the adjoining Block 10 to facilitate the proposed outcome.
+Minor works, including establishment of easements and deep root tree planting, are also proposed on the adjoining Block 10 to facilitate the proposed outcome.